 8. Transcendence needs - helping others to achieve self actualization.

 Instead of focusing on psychopathology and what goes wrong with people, Maslow (1943) formulated a more positive account of human behavior which focused on what goes right.
 He was interested in human potential, and how we fulfill that potential.

 Psychologist Abraham Maslow (1943, 1954) stated that human motivation is based on people seeking fulfillment and change through personal growth.
-Self-actualized people as those who were fulfilled and doing all they were capable of.
+Self-actualized people are those who were fulfilled and doing all they were capable of.